jiayiliujiayi/timekilleR/README.md

 |c|2|4|

 `fread.matrix()`: fast imports a matrix format text file as a matrix into the .GlobalEnv.
 And yes, it is still a wrapper of the data.table::fread, with the maggrittr:%>%.
-The format of the input file look like so:
+The format of the input file looks like so:

 |             | Cell1 | Cell2 |
 |-------------|-------|-------|